-APPENDIX - 4 YEAR ACTION PLAN
+APPENDIX 2 - ACTION PLAN

-Ac ctivity Who When aining of Authorised Officer Develop and maintain a training register for individual officers.
-Local Laws Coordinator (LLC) Annually 2.
-Ensure officers attend at least one training/networking session each year.
+Activity Who When Training of Authorised Officer Maintain a training register for individual officers.
+Local Laws Coordinator (LLC) Annually Ensure officers attend at least one training/networking session each year.
 LLC As per training register 3.
 Ensure all Officers have access to the Bureau of Animal Welfare extranet site.
-Local Laws Admin.
-Officer (LLAO) Ongoing 4.
-Maximise learning and development opportunities to attract and maintain quality staff and performance.
-LLC As per training opportunities Continue to conduct registration compliance campaigns across the municipal district targeting townships and rural areas each year.
-LLC Ongoing 2.
-Introduce an online animal registration application system for new registrations.
+Local Laws Admin.Officer (LLAO) LLC Ongoing As per 4.
+Maximise learning and development opportunities to attract and maintain quality staff and performance. training opportunities Registration and Identification Continue to conduct registration compliance campaigns across the municipal district targeting townships and rural areas each year.
+LLC Ongoing Introduce an online animal registration application system for new registrations.
 LLAO Ongoing 3.
-Continue to distribute animal information articles on Council's website, Facebook page, telephone on-hold messages and in the local newspapers to promote the benefits of registration, microchipping and legislative compliance.
+Continue to distribute animal information articleson Council's website, Facebook page, telephone on-hold messages and in the local newspapers to promote the benefits of registration, microchipping and legislative compliance.
 LLAO/Communications Officer (CO) Ongoing 4.
 Continue compliance and enforcement activities to achieve greater compliance with all aspects of the Act.
-LLC Ongoing N uisance 1.
-Continue to distribute animal information articles on Council's website, Facebook page, telephone on-hold messages and in the local newspapers to promote the issues relating to nuisance dogs and cats.
+LLC Ongoing Nuisance Continue to distribute animal information articles on Council's website, Facebook page, telephone on-hold messages and in the local newspapers to promote the issues relating to nuisance dogs and cats.
 LLAO/CO Ongoing 2.
-Investigate introduction of a 'Leash Order' pursuant to s 26 of the Act to reduce the incidence of wandering/unrestrained dogs in public places and number of dogs causing a nuisance.
-LLC June 2018
+Investigate introduction of a 'Leash Order' pursuant to s 26 of the Act to reduce the incidence of wandering/unrestrained dogs inpublic places and number of dogs causing anuisance.
+LLC Future Plan

 Activity Who When Nuisance (cont.)
-3. Investigate introduction of a 'Cat Curfew Order' pursuant to s 25 and s 26 of the Act to reduce the incidence of cats causing a nuisance, attacks on native fauna and unwanted cat litters.
-LLC June 2018 Dog Attacks Issue infringements and prosecute offenders for non-compliance with the Act in accordance with our normal practices.
-LLC/LLAO Ongoing Continue to educate the public regarding the broader implications of dog attacks to the community, the victim, the offending animal and the owner of that animal.
+3. Investigate introduction of a 'Cat Curfew Order'pursuant to s 25 and s 26 of the Act to reduce the incidence of cats causing a nuisance, attacks on native fauna and unwanted cat litters.
+LLC Future Plan Dog Attacks Issue infringements and prosecute offenders for non-compliance with the Act in accordancewith our normal practices.
+LLC/LLAO Ongoing 2.
+Continue to educate the public regarding the broader implications of dog attacks to the community, the victim, the offending animal and the owner of that animal.
 LLC Ongoing 3.
 Continue to distribute animal information articles on Council's website, Facebook page, telephone messages and in local papers to promote issues relating to dog attacks.
 LLAO/CO Ongoing 4.
 Provide residents with information on how to report dog attacks and promote and encourage the reporting of any dog attack.
-LLAO/CO Ongoing Report outcomes of dog attack prosecutions in the local media to raise awareness within the community. СО Ongoing Dangerous, Menacing and Restricted Breed Dogs1.
-Proactively enforce menacing, dangerous and restricted breed dog legislation.
+LLAO/CO Ongoing 5.
+Report outcomes of dog attack prosecutions inthe local media to raise awareness within the community. СО Ongoing Dangerous, Menacing and Restricted BreedDogs Proactively enforce menacing, dangerous, and restricted breed dog legislation.
 LLC/Local Laws Officers (LLO) When required Ensure that the standards to identify restricted breed dogs are applied.
-LLC/LLO When required Conduct annual inspections of premises where declared restricted breed dogs are housed.
-LLO April annually Conduct annual inspections of premises where declared dangerous and menacing dogs are housed.
+LLC/LLO When required 3.
+Conduct annual inspections of premises, where declared restricted breed dogs are housed.
+LLO April annually 4.
+Conduct annual inspections of premises, where declared dangerous and menacing dogs are housed.
 LLO April annually